-If you are anticipating flooding due to Tropical Storm Nicholas or another storm, or if your home lies in the path heavy rains, it is important to know how to safely handle appliances that have been in a flooded home.
+If you are anticipating flooding in your area, it is important to know how to safely handle appliances that have been in a flooded home.

 Flooding can cause serious damage to appliances and make them hazardous to operate, even if they look normal.
 If your home has been flooded or you are expecting flooding, follow these appliance safety tips, which include information from the Centers for Disease Control and Prevention and the American Red Cross.